winitzki/scall/tutorial/programming_dhall.md

 ```

 How can we create a finite stream, say, `[1, 2, 3]`?
-We need a "seed" value that has enough information for the "step" function to produce all the subsequent elements of the stream.
+We need a "seed" value that has enough information for the "step" function to produce all the subsequent data items of the stream.
 So, it appears natural to use the list `[1, 2, 3]` itself (of type `List Natural`) as the "seed" value.
 The "step" function will compute the tail of the list and stop the stream when the list becomes empty.